aheil/cse-theme/README.md

 remote_theme: chauff/cse-theme
 ```

 The `baseurl` is used to set the root of the website (minus the hostname).
 The `remote_theme` has the format `GITHUBUSERNAME/REPO` and should be left as-is, unless the `cse-theme` repo was forked.
 That's it.
 Once the `_config.yml` file is added to the repository of choice this Jekyll theme will apply to it.
+As a starting point, you can use this repository's [_config.yml](_config.yml) file.

 ## Customization happens via settings in `_config.yml`